Volunteer guide to vaap

-• Lawyers, paralegals, and legal workers can volunteer to help orient community members, complete intake screenings, provide limited assistance at single-day help clinics, or to fully represent asylum seekers with VAAP's ongoing support.
-VAAP welcomes legal volunteers regardless of their experience level or background.
+Legal Volunteering: Lawyers, paralegals, and legal workers with substantial experience can volunteer to help orient community members to their rights; complete intake screenings; provide limited assistance at single-day help clinics; or to fully represent humanitarian status seekers with VAAP's ongoing support.
+VAAP curates an attorney resource library and welcomes legal volunteers regardless of their experience level or background.

-VAAP also welcomes language access and legal support volunteers and interns.
+Language Access volunteering: VAAP also welcomes language access volunteers to interpret during attorney-client meetings and/or to translate written documents, as well as legal and paralegal interns.
 Visit our interns page or email us to express interest and learn more.

 By volunteering with VAAP, you directly contribute to providing free legal support that promotes the rights of Vermont's immigrant communities.
 Having legal representation significantly increases an asylum seeker's chances of being granted asylum.